-Ahh France’s famous 35 Hour work week and it’s legendary holidays.
-If you’re dreaming of moving to France to achieve that illusory work-life balance, you should probably continue reading before you book your ticket.
+Ahh, the famous myth of 35-hour French workweek.
+And combined with France’s legendary holidays, no wonder so many overworked North Americans dream about moving here.
+But if you are dreaming of moving to France to achieve that illusory work-life balance, you should probably read this before you book your ticket.

 So let me just debunk this right here: most French people do not work only 35 hours a week.
 Maybe if they are government workers, or in specialized fields like teachers, pilots, or train operators.)
 For everybody else, they fall into one of two categories: those that count their hours and those who don’t.
 Regular office workers don’t count their hours (Eg. accountants, engineers, HR officers, IT technicians, etc.).
 These white-collar workers are known as Cadres and are usually “at work” way more than 35 hours.

 Normal French Office Hours